 Recovery after Facelift and Neck Lift Surgery

-Facelift and neck lift patients have an external chin strap that help support the neck and jawline in the early recovery period.
+Facelift and neck lift patients wear an external chin strap that helps support the neck and jawline in the early recovery period.
 This elastic support is worn continuously for the first few days and can be removed when showering.
 Similar to eyelid surgery patients, facelift and neck lift patients may report “tightness” under the chin.

 External stitches dissolve with time.
 Facelift and neck lift patient usually return to wearing their hair back in pony tail after a couple weeks.
 Light earrings are typically allowed after a couple weeks.

 Chin surgery includes chin augmentation with an implant and/or chin liposuction.
 Bruising and swelling after chin surgery is typically less than one would experience with a full facelift or neck lift.